 The risk is the possibility that the chosen action will not result in the desired outcome.
 A capital budgeting project involves numerous risks.
 Below mentioned is a brief risk classification.

-In simple words, it is the risk of losing money already at stake.
+In simple words, financial risk is the risk of losing money already at stake.
 Changes in monetary terms and conditions during the project may cut off the lifeblood, thus endangering the very existence of the project.
-For example, change in credit rating impact ability to borrow, insufficient margins to cover operating costs, buyer’s failure (or delay) to pay for the product sold etc.
+For example, a change in credit rating impacts the ability to borrow, insufficient margins to cover operating costs, buyer’s failure (or delay) to pay for the product sold, etc.

 Market risk is the changes in the market that could adversely impact the sale of output.
 We live in an ever-changing and highly competitive environment.
-Therefore, technologies are quickly outdated and consumer preferences rapidly shifted.
+Therefore, technologies are quickly outdated, and consumer preferences rapidly shift.
 Any drastic change in the wrong direction can render the entire capital outlay useless.
-For example, reduced demand for the product, price cut by competitors, increase in taxes and duty on the product.
+For example, reduced demand for the product, price cuts by competitors, increase in taxes and duties on the product.